-- 01/15/2018 - Last date to submit grant-in-aid in order to have fees posted in time and avoid late fees.*
+- August 19, 2019 – Final date to submit grant-in-aid in order to have fees posted in time and avoid late fees.*

-- 01/24/2018 - This date is the final date by which a grant-in-aid can be approved retroactive to the start of the semester.
-The employee is responsible for any late fees.*
+- August 26, 2019 – Final date grant-in-aid can be approved retroactive to the start of the semester.

-*The employee is also responsible for gathering the required signatures and submitting the application to the Human Resources Department before or on the deadlines.
-This also applies to submitting GIA Approvals granted by UNR HR to the participating NSHE institution to waive the relevant Tuition and/or Fees.
+*The employee is also responsible for gathering required signatures and submitting their application to the Human Resources Department on or before the deadlines listed above.
+This also applies to submittal of GIA Approvals granted by University of Nevada, Reno Human Resources to the participating NSHE institution to waive applicable tuition and/or fees.

 The following programs are not eligible or have restrictions to the Grants-in-Aid Benefit:

-- Master of Judicial Studies, Justice Management, the eMBA Program and Doctorate of Philosophy in Judicial Studies are not eligible.
+- Master of Judicial Studies, Justice Management, Master in Physician Assistant Studies, the eMBA Program and Doctorate of Philosophy in Judicial Studies are not eligible.

 - Extended Studies, including Summer Session, reserves the right to refuse to honor a Faculty Grant-In-Aid in a requested academic credit class.
 Non-credit classes offered through Extended Studies are not eligible for this benefit.